florianjehn/Societal_Collapse/_posts/2023-06-19-tipping_points.md

 *If you know of important studies I've missed, please email me and I'll update this article!*

+# How could we detect tipping points?

+While the occurrence of tipping points is abrupt, there are still tools we can use to detect them before they happen.
+One paper which explores this is literature review by Dakos et al. (2023).
+The main way to detect tipping points are so-called Early-Warning Signals.
+They work by identifying changes in a system's behavior as it approaches a tipping point.
+This change is often marked by a phenomenon known as critical slowing down, where the system becomes less resilient to disturbances.
+This means once a disturbance happens it takes longer and longer to get back to its original state the closer it is to the tipping point.
+However, Early-Warning Signals do not predict all types of tipping points and can also appear in smoother transitions.
+Despite this, they have been successful in detecting tipping points in nearly 70% of cases which Dakos and co-authors looked at.

 # How warm could it get?

 Assessing the ultimate temperature impact of tipping points is quite difficult, as the potential ranges of the additional warming caused by them are quite wide.
 However, we can still make a rough assessment.
 Armstrong McKay et al. (2022) provides a summary of estimates for the effects of the 15 tipping elements identified by Lenton et al..
 If we naively add up all those values we end up with an additional warming of ~1.17°C.